NHeijne/assignment1/Project1N_1_2/README.txt

 		of e.g. libboost_serialization-mt.so that you copied in the previous step:
 		> c++ -o project1 Main.cpp Grammar.cpp CYKParser.cpp TreeManager.cpp /usr/lib64/libboost_serialization-mt.so

-	(Note: we will try to make a makefile for final submission.)

 == Compiling on Windows